 What Should I Do After a US Visa Refusal?

-After a visa refusal, carefully review the refusal letter to understand the specific reason (usually cited by INA section number).
+After a visa refusal, carefully review the refusal letter to understand the specific reason (cited by INA section number).
 For Section 214(b) refusals, you can reapply immediately with stronger evidence of ties.
+For 221(g) cases, submit the requested documents promptly.
 For other grounds, you may need to wait for a bar period to expire or apply for a waiver.
 There is no formal appeal process for visa refusals.

 - Step 1: Review refusal letter and note the INA section cited

-- Step 3: Gather new evidence addressing the refusal reason
+- Step 3: Identify what changed circumstances or new evidence would address the concern

-- Step 6: Consider consulting an immigration attorney for complex cases
+- Step 6: For 212(a) grounds: assess waiver eligibility with an immigration attorney

-- Step 7: Reapply when circumstances have genuinely changed
+- Step 8: Reapply when circumstances have genuinely changed — not before

 Unlike many other countries, the US does not have a formal appeals process for visa refusals.
 Your main option is to reapply with a stronger application.
 For more information, see the State Department's guidance on visa denials.